CloudwickDK/MergesortWithThreads/README.md

 # MergesortWithThreads
-An ettempt to mergesort with Threads
+An attempt to mergesort with Threads